watches checked per year

 Register your lost or stolen watch on our database to maximise your chances of recovery.
 Once registered, it will be checked against 750,000 watches passing through the pre-owned market each year, which are searched against our database by dealers, jewellers, pawnbrokers and auction houses.
 Your watch will remain registered on our database until it is recovered.
 In the event that we locate a watch you have registered we will contact you immediately and take steps to secure it, so that it can be returned to its rightful owner.

-Please complete the registration form on our main Art Loss Register site, by clicking the button below.
+Please complete the registration form by clicking the button below.
 It is important that you provide the serial number of your watch and proof of loss in your registration.

 “We have been using the Art Loss Register service for more than five years and find it exceptionally efficient and easy to navigate.
 With offices in the UK, New York and Beverley Hills it is critical we have a tool that we can rely on and the Art Loss Register helps us ensure that we are not lending against items that are stolen which in turn helps us operate compliantly.” – Borro Ltd